 It is thought that the first settlers of Zuheros, the Banu Himsi, arrived in these lands towards the end of the 9th century.

-Zuheros is wrapped in an ocean of olive trees and governs the Subbetica from the huge rock on which it is situated.
+Zuheros is wrapped in an ocean of olive trees and governs the Subbetica from the huge crag on which it is situated.
 Its streets are labyrinths of lime that hide small squares, bends and viewpoints of great beauty.

 It is also a lung-proof village, its steep cobbled slopes and a handful of streets make up the Zuheros plan, marked by the aroma of oil, cheese and jasmine.